Ramana (actor): Career

-Ramana and Nandha, close friends of the actors, have started a film company called Rana Productions, which produced the hit show Sun Naam Oruvar starring Vishal on Sun TV.
+Ramana and Nandha, close friend of the actor, have started a film company called Rana Productions, which produced the hit show Sun Naam Oruvar starring Vishal on Sun TV.
 Then, he acted in the bilingual horror film Mane Number 13 (2020) who was shot in Kannada and Tamil released on Amazon Prime Video.
 He produced his first movie and performs as a negative role in the action thriller Laththi (2022) starring Vishal.